Leafwing-Studios/fop-rules/docs/character-options/powers/shaman.md

 - **Odd:** The number of tiles affected increases.
 - **Even:** The active effect occurs more times.

-**Characteristic Manifestation:** When you use your Shaping manifestation, roll twice to determine whether it is triggered, and choose the roll you prefer.
+**Characteristic Manifestation:** When you use your Shaping manifestation, you may choose to affected fewer tiles than the number of tiles listed in the Surge table.

 | Surge | Affected Tiles | Copies of Active Effect |
 | :---: | :------------: | :---------------------: |